kislerdm/object-storage-gateway/README.md

 ### Requirements

-- The Minio cluster and the gateway must be deployed to an environment with the Docker daemon
+- The Minio Cluster Instances and the Gateway must run as Docker processes
-- The cluster and the gateway must share the network
+- The Gateway must share the network with the Minio Cluster
-- The gateway mush have access to the Docker socket `/var/run/docker.sock`
+- The Gateway mush have access to the socket `/var/run/docker.sock` to communicate to the Docker daemon over HTTP

 Run to setup:

 ```
 docker-compose up --build
 ```

+## Problems

+- [x] How to implement sticky load balancing algorithm?
+  - [x] In-memory caching: ObjectID -> nodeID
+  - Hash function
+- [x] How to implement cluster rebalancing algorithm to ensure that objects writen to a node, will be read from it even if an additional node was added to the cluster? -> in-memory caching implemented
+- [ ] How to handle big objects over 10-32Mb?

 ## License